rstms-ansible/vmware/docs/rst/workstation_instance_role.rst

 ..
 Description

 - Create or Destroy a VM instance based on the value of the \`vm\_state\` variable.
-- In a play using the role to create an instance, set \`gather\_facts\` to \`false\` since the instance will not yet exist.
+- In a playbook using the role to create an instance, set \`gather\_facts\` to \`false\` since the instance will not yet exist.
 - Uses a netboot server to facilitate boot, OS install, and initial configuration.
-- A response file for the installer is generated uploaded to the netboot server.
+- A response file for the OS installer is generated and uploaded to the netboot server.
 - An install package tarball is generated to be extracted at the root directory after installation, but before the initial boot.
 See \`vm\_filesystem\_dir\`
-- A \`firstboot\` script is generated, which is executed during the initial boot.
+- A \`firstboot\` script is generated during instal and executed during the initial boot.
 - The role waits for an installation-complete message from the firstboot script, then deletes the generated files from the netboot server.
-- The local .ssh/known-hosts is updated by default so that the created VM will not conflict with existing host keys.
+- Optionally, the local .ssh/known-hosts may be updated so that the created VM will not conflict with existing host keys.

 ..
 Requirements